PavPavv/MyJSCheatsheet/interview_EN/js_interview_basics.md

 ```

 ##### Function borrowing
 Method or function borrowing is a way for an object to use the method of another object without redefining that method.
-This pattern allows an object to borrow the methods of other objects without inheriting their properties and methods. call, apply, and bind can all be used for method borrowing.
+This pattern allows an object to borrow the methods of other objects without inheriting their properties and methods.

+Function borrowing allows us to use the methods of one object on a different object without having to make a copy of that method and maintain it in two separate places.
+It is accomplished through the use of **.call()**, **.apply()**, or **.bind()**, all of which exist to explicitly set this on the method we are borrowing.
 ```javascript
 const Vehicle = {
   name: 'Vehicle',